som31/Data-Science/Lending Club Case Study/README.md

 3) **Risk Assessment for Grades B, C, and D**: The loan applicants from Grades B, C, and D contribute to maximum of the "Charged Off" loans hence the company should consider implementing a stricter risk assessment and underwriting criteria for applicants falling into these grades.

+4) **Verification Status** : The Maximum defaults were committed by Non Verified loan applicants.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->